Kaleido-subs/style-guide/docs/dialogue_styling.md

 but also not too thin,
 as that can make the dialogue blend in with the video too much.

-Safe values are generally between 2.5px and 4px.
+Safe values for border width are generally between 2.5px and 4px.

 Shadows are a nice-to-have addition, but is not required for dialogue to be readable.
-It brings with it the benefit of helping the dialogue "pop" out of the background, further increasing readability.
+It helps the dialogue "pop" out of the background, further increasing readability.
 Shadows should ideally always be fully black and slightly transparent.
 This helps to ensure that the shadow is not too heavy and does not overpower the dialogue.

-Safe values for shadows are generally between 1px and 2px.
+Safe values for shadow offset are generally between 1px and 2px.
 For transparency,
 a value between 140 and 200 is usually best.

 For Kaleido,
-we use a border of 3.6px,
-a shadow of 1.5px,
-and a shadow transparency of 160.
+we use a border width of 3.6px, a shadow offset of 1.5px, and a shadow transparency of 160.

 ![Kaleido's default borders and shadows](./img/styling/kaleido-house-style-outline.png)